anime-db/anime-db/README.md

 # AnimeDB #

-Application for making your home collection anime<br/>
+This is the anplication for making your home collection anime<br/>
-This project is intended for home use
+The project is for home use only

 ## Repositories ##